-The Land Control Area is located in MDNR Ground water Province 5 (Western), which is characterized by fine-grained (e.g., clay and silt) glacial sediment.
-Limited extents of surficial and buried sand aquifers are located within the province and fractured bedrock is commonly buried deeply beneath the glacial sediment and is of limited use as an aquifer (MDNR, 2024f).
+The Land Control Area is located in MDNR Groundwater Province 2 (South Central), which is characterized by thick loam and clay loam glacial sediment.
+Limited extents of surficial and buried sand aquifers are located within the province, with thick sandstone and carbonate aquifers from the Paleozoic era located beneath (MDNR, 2021).

-Summit Lake reviewed publicly available GIS data to identify EPA-designated sole source aquifers, wells listed on the County Well Index, Drinking Water Supply Management Areas, and MDH Wellhead Protection Areas.
-None of these features were identified within the Land Control Area.
+Lake Charlotte reviewed publicly available GIS data to identify EPA-designated sole source aquifers, wells listed on the County Well Index, Drinking Water Supply Management Areas, and MDH Wellhead Protection Areas.
+Sole source aquifers, Drinking Water Supply Management Areas, and Wellhead Protection Areas were not identified in the Land Control Area.

-The EPA defines a sole source aquifers or principal source aquifer area as one that supplies at least 50 percent of the drinking water consumed in the area overlying the aquifer, where contamination of the aquifer could create a significant hazard to public health, and where there are no alternative water sources that could reasonably be expected to replace the water supplied by the aquifer (EPA, 2024e).
+The EPA defines a sole source aquifer or principal source aquifer area as one that supplies at least 50 percent of the drinking water consumed in the area overlying the aquifer, where contamination of the aquifer could create a significant hazard to public health, and where there are no alternative water sources that could reasonably be expected to replace the water supplied by the aquifer (EPA, 2024e).
 According to the EPA Sole Source Aquifers webmap, there are no EPA designated sole source aquifers within the Land Control Areas (EPA, 2024f).

 The County Well Index is a database that contains subsurface information for over 533,000 water wells drilled in Minnesota.
 The County Well Index is maintained by the Minnesota Geological Survey in partnership with the MDH.
 The data is derived from water-well contractors' logs of geologic materials encountered during drilling (MDH, 2022).
-According to the County Well Index, there are no active wells within the Land Control Area.
-One sealed well that was used as an environmental bore hole is located in an agricultural field in the south-central portion of the Land Control Area.
-The closest active well is for domestic use and is approximately 72 feet to the southwest of the Land Control Area (MDH, 2022).
+According to the County Well Index, one active domestic use well and three sealed, environmental bore wells exist within the Land Control Area (see Table 5.5.3-1).
+One unverified, active, domestic use well (Well ID 640741) is displayed as existing within the Land Control Area.
+Per the Well and Boring Record, this well is associated with a residential structure and was installed west of 210th Avenue and north of a driveway.
+This location appears to correspond with property to the north of the Land Control Area (MDH, 2022).
+The domestic well data indicate that the depth to groundwater in the Land Control Area is approximately 45 feet.